 Usability test cases help identify how a user naturally approaches and uses the application.
 They help guide the tester through various situations and flows.
 No prior knowledge of the application is necessary.

 Example: Can the user successfully add more than one item to their shopping cart?
-What is that experience like?
+How is that experience?

 Database Test Cases